 - Psychiatric Service Area: Units 2, 12, and 15 receive and work with inmates with the most acute mental health symptoms.
 Many of the inmates on these units are presently or are in the process of mental health commitment.
 Inmates sent to WRC after a finding of not competent to stand trial also are treated on these units.

 - Maximum Service Area: Units 16, 17, and 18 are designed for men referred from and returning to maximum security institutions in DOC.
 While maintaining efforts to engage inmates in their treatment and work through issues; the units also seek to model more closely the higher level of restrictions found at maximum security.

 - Medium Service Area: Units 1 and 7 are designed for men referred from and returning to medium security institutions in DOC.
 This engages inmates in treatment as well as prepares them for return to DOC at medium custody levels.
 Most inmates are in double cells.

-- Substance Use Disorder (SUD) and Release Service Area: Units 3, 5, 6, 8, 9, and 10 focus on preparing inmates for release to the community, including working on drug and alcohol issues if that is needed.
-The unit program emphasizing inmates’ choice-making and release planning.
+- Substance Use Disorder (SUD) and Release Service Area: Units 3, 5, 6, and 8 focus on preparing inmates for release to the community, including working on drug and alcohol issues if that is needed.
+The unit program emphasizes inmates’ choice-making and release planning.
 Inmates from both maximum and medium security institutions send inmates to WRC for release preparation, including engaging in combined substance use and mental health treatment.
 Alison Lund is the SUD Clinical Coordinator.

 - High Management: Units 4 and 11 provide highly controlled and structured facilities for inmates unable to be managed safely on more open units.
 Safety concerns are both for dangerousness to self and to others.
 The units actively seek to re-engage Inmates in treatment and assist inmates in moving to less restrictive areas as soon as is safely possible.